Water outages and main breaks

 The most common solution is a water wagon - a portable tank of drinking water that provides emergency supply to you and your neighbours.
 It is placed in a central location to provide customer access to water during longer outages.

-We will provide a shower pass for use at a local City-run recreation centre to affected customers if we are unable to restore their water service within 24 hours.
+We will provide a recreation pass, which will enable affected customers to access showers and amenities at a City-run recreation centre or leisure centre if we are unable to restore their water service within 24 hours.

 For shorter outages, and to support you while water wagons or temporary supplies are set up, we recommend keeping a small emergency supply of water on hand.
 You can continue to use the toilet during interruptions by pouring stored water into your toilet bowl to empty its contents.